Gibi500/PDU_Rasp_Progs/Screen/README.md

 ### TODO

+- [ ] on start up everything should be turned off.
 - [ ] Try to read the data of the backend using the api to display the data on the screen.